SaladinoBelisario/Compiler_Go/README.md

 ## References:

 This work it's based on the book
->Writing an Interpreter in Go by Thorsten Ball
+>Writing a Compiler in Go by Thorsten Ball

 > **LICENSED UNDER MIT LICENSE**